1.1 These procedures provide a set of principles and minimal requirements for determining admission to coursework programs of the University.

 Year 12 means the final year of Secondary Schooling in the Queensland School System or equivalent.

-study site means the physical location from where the student’s program of enrolment is being delivered, referred to variously by USC as a ‘campus’, ‘study node’, ‘teaching site’ or ‘third-party managed campus’.
+study site means the physical location from where the student’s program of enrolment is being delivered, referred to variously by UniSC as a ‘campus’, ‘study node’, ‘teaching site’ or ‘third-party managed campus’.

-An applicant seeking admission to a program at the University must submit an application as published on the USC website.
+4.1 An applicant seeking admission to a program at the University must submit an application as published on the UniSC website.

-The Director, Student Services and Engagement or nominee has authority to determine prescribed application methods and requirements for domestic students to coursework programs offered by the University.
+4.2 The Academic Registrar and Director, Student Services or nominee has authority to determine prescribed application methods and requirements for domestic students to coursework programs offered by the University.

-The Pro Vice-Chancellor (International and Quality) or nominee has authority to determine application methods and requirements for international students to coursework programs offered by the University.
+4.3 The Pro Vice-Chancellor (Global and Engagement) or nominee has authority to determine application methods and requirements for international students to coursework programs offered by the University.

-(d) achieve the admission level as determined by the University for the specified program in the specified teaching period, study site/location, attendance mode and fee liability category.
+(d) achieve the admission level as determined by the University for the specified program in the specified teaching period, study site/location, attendance mode and fee liability category; and

 (e) be at least 17 years of age or have completed Year 12 or equivalent for domestic applicants or be at least 18 years of age for International applicants.

-For specified programs, selection for admission may be based on program-specific criteria in addition to the standard admission requirements that are outlined in section 4 above.
+6.1 For specified programs, selection for admission may be based on program-specific criteria in addition to the standard admission requirements that are outlined in Section 5 above.

 (e) demonstrated achievement of specified vocational or professional standards.

-The details of the program-specific criteria, whether the criteria will be used in combination with the entry requirements outlined in section 4 above or in place of those requirements, and the way in which the criteria are used to select applicants to receive an offer, are approved by the Academic Board as part of the program accreditation process.
+6.3 The details of the program-specific criteria, whether the criteria will be used in combination with the entry requirements outlined in Section 5 above or in place of those requirements, and the way in which the criteria are used to select applicants to receive an offer, are approved by the Academic Board as part of the program accreditation process.

-Applications for admission under this category require the support of the relevant Head of School and the Director, Student Services and Engagement or, in the case of international students, the Pro Vice-Chancellor (International and Quality).
+9.2 Applications for admission under this category require the support of the relevant Head of School and the Academic Registrar and Director, Student Services or, in the case of international students, the Pro Vice-Chancellor (Global and Engagement) or nominee.
 All such offers require the approval of the Deputy Vice-Chancellor (Academic).

-On occasion USC will design specific admission pathways to facilitate the admission of certain cohorts of applicants.
+10.1 On occasion the University will design specific admission pathways to facilitate the admission of certain cohorts of applicants.
 The entry requirements for each Admission Pathway must be specified in individual documented Admissions Guidelines as approved by the Deputy Vice-Chancellor (Academic) or by Academic Board as appropriate.
 These must stipulate the following:

-(d) any restrictions or requirements for completion of the Admission Pathway prior to admission to an award program
+(d) any restrictions or requirements for completion of the Admission Pathway prior to admission to an award program; and

 (e) the appeal process for unsuccessful applicants.

-(c) satisfy any prerequisite requirements for the course(s) concerned
+(c) satisfy any prerequisite requirements for the course(s) concerned; and

-(b) satisfy any prerequisite requirements for the course(s) concerned
+(b) satisfy any prerequisite requirements for the course(s) concerned; and

 (c) satisfy the University’s standard or program specific English Language requirements as applicable.